junmeng6025/junmeng6025/README.md

 # Meng, Jun
-Hi~:wave: I'm Jun from China.
+:wave: Hi~ I'm Jun from China.
 :mortar_board: I'm studying **Automotive Engineering M.Sc** and **Mechatronics & Robotics M.Sc** at **Technical University of Munich** in Germany.
 :mag: I'm focusing on software development for Advanced Driver Assisistance System (ADAS) as well as Autonomous Driving.
 :briefcase: Currently I'm doing an internship about ADAS at **Porsche Engineering**, base Mönsheim, Germany.